jadynlaila/Study_Group_Platform/Deliverables/Group 7 - Deliverable 2.md

 ## 6.2 Use Case Descriptions and Interface Sketch

-** Use Case Description:** The is logged into their account and they join a study group **Actor:** Student
+** Use Case Description:** The student is logged into their account and they join a study group **Actor:** Student
 **Trigger:** The student is in need of a study group **Pre-Conditions:** The user must sign in with their credentials